Best Espresso Machine for 2020

 Dual boiler machines are more expensive.
 They are more convenient as you can create your milk froth at the same time as you extract your Espresso, so you get your cup of coffee delivered faster.

-The advantages of manual Espresso machines are that you still get the best coffee machine and you control how your coffee tastes.
+The advantages of manual Espresso machines are that you still get the best coffee maker and you control how your coffee tastes.
 Once you get the hang of yours, you won’t want to use anything else!

 Tips for your Manual Coffee Machine:

 - Allow your manual coffee espresso machines to heat up for a few minutes

 - Flush hot water through the group head and empty group handle

 - Seek out a machine with a cup warmer on top as this pre-heats cups

-- Make sure your manual coffee machine can fit mugs if you want to use mugs!
+- Make sure your manual coffee espresso machines can fit mugs if you want to use mugs!

 The third type of machine is the Bean-To-Cup

 This machine allows you to use lots of different types of coffee beans and flavors.
-It also eliminates the need to learn how to use a manual coffee machine.
+It also eliminates the need to learn how to use a manual espresso coffee machine.
 A bean-to-cup machine has a special area called the Hopper which holds your coffee beans.

 When you’re ready to go, you switch your machine on and it grinds the beans.
 It also tamps them and distributes the grind into a cup.
 These types of machines deliver perfect Espresso with the right crema and give you complete control over your cup of coffee.

 Some bean-to-cup coffee espresso machines come with a manual milk frother.
 They have a little wand and manual buttons that help you prepare hot milk.
 More expensive bean-to-cup machines have automatic frothers where you add milk to the milk container, select the coffee you want and the machine does the rest!

 - Depending on how strong you want your espresso, look for an intensity control to vary how much coffee is used in a shot

 - If you prefer, you could manually adjust the grind setting on the beans which means you can control your coffee flavor

 - If you prefer a mug, check the clearance!